cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 <https://snap.stanford.edu/data/ego-Facebook.html>

 ## 6. Object-oriented design

-This chapter corresponds to lectures 5 (second part) and 6.

 Python supports object-oriented program design by enabling the definition of classes as well as **class hierarchies** using **inheritance**, which can be **multiple** like in C++ but unlike Java.
 Classes also support **polymorphism** by **method overriding**, but one should at the same time point out that Python is intrinsically more polymorphic than many other languages because of dynamic typing.